mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 It couldn’t get simpler.
 So why do most games avoid this approach?

 The first reason is that different compilers and platforms provide different packing of structs.
 If you go this route you’ll spend a lot of time with __#pragma pack__ trying to make sure that different compilers and different platforms lay out the structures in memory exactly the same way.
-Not that it’s impossible, but it’s certainly not trivial.

 The next one is endianness.
-Most computers are mostly [https://en.wikipedia.org/wiki/Endianness#Little-endian](little endian) these days (Intel) but PowerPC cores are [https://en.wikipedia.org/wiki/Endianness#Big-endian](big endian).
-Historically, network data was sent over the wire in big endian format (network byte order) but there is no reason for you to follow this tradition.
-Modern game network protocols write in little endian order to minimize the amount of work in the common case.
+Most computers are mostly [little endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) these days but historically PowerPC cores were [big endian](https://en.wikipedia.org/wiki/Endianness#Big-endian).
 If you need to support communication between little endian and big endian machines, the memcpy the struct in and out of the packet approach simply won’t work.
 At minimum you need to write a function to swap bytes between host and network byte order on read and write for each variable in your struct.

 There are other issues as well.
 If a struct contains pointers you can’t just serialize that value over the network and expect a valid pointer on the other side.
 Also, if you have variable sized structures, such as an array of 32 elements, but most of the time it’s empty or only has a few elements, it's wasteful to always send the array at worst case size.
 A better approach would support a variable length encoding that only sends the actual number of elements in the array.

-Ultimately, what really drives a stake into the heart of this approach is __security__.
+But ultimately, what really drives a stake into the heart of this approach is __security__.
 It’s a _massive_ security risk to take data coming in over the network and trust it, and that's exactly what you do if you just copy a block of memory sent over the network into your struct.
 Wheee!
-What if somebody constructs a malicious packet and sends it to you with 0xFFFFFFFF in the __numElements__ of __PacketB__?
+What if somebody constructs a malicious packet and sends it to you with __numElements__ set to 0xFFFFFFFF?

 You should, no you _must_, at minimum do some sort of per-field checking that values are in range vs. blindly accepting what is sent to you.
 This is why the memcpy struct approach is rarely used in professional games.